syncfusion-content/blazor-docs/blazor/appearance/icons.md

 # Blazor Icons Library

-The Syncfusion&reg; Blazor library provides the set of `base64` formatted font icons which are being used in the Syncfusion&reg; Blazor components.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor library provides the set of `base64` formatted font icons which are being used in the Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor components.
 These icons can be utilized in the web applications using `SfIcon` component or `e-icons` class.

 Check out the video to quickly get started with the Blazor Icon component: